Embed This Data

 - FDI Inflow:

-The Republic of Congo’s economic freedom score is 43.7, making its economy the 169th freest in the 2014 Index.
-Its overall score is 0.2 point better than last year, with improvements in fiscal freedom, business freedom, and labor freedom offsetting declines in trade freedom, monetary freedom, and freedom from corruption.
+The Republic of Congo’s economic freedom score is 42.7, making its economy the 170th freest in the 2015 Index.
+Its overall score is 1.0 point worse than last year, with improvements in investment freedom, trade freedom, business freedom, and freedom from corruption counterbalanced by declines in the control of government spending and labor freedom.
 Congo is ranked 43rd out of 46 countries in the Sub-Saharan Africa region, and its overall score is much lower than the global and regional averages.

 The top individual income tax rate is 45 percent, and the top corporate tax rate is 34 percent.
-Other taxes include a value-added tax (VAT), a tax on rental values, and an apprenticeship tax.
-The overall tax burden is equal to 8.4 percent of gross domestic output.
-Government spending is 26.1 percent of GDP.
-Public debt amounts to just below a quarter of the domestic economy.
-Rebels continue to undermine tax collection and government functions.
+Other taxes include a value-added tax, a tax on rental values, and an apprenticeship tax.
+The overall tax burden equals 8.7 percent of gross domestic output.
+Government spending is equivalent to 36.2 percent of GDP, and public debt equals about 25 percent of the domestic economy.
+Rebels continue to undermine tax collection.